piotrmarcinkowski/raspberry-pi-brewery-controller/README.md

 export W1THERMSENSOR_NO_KERNEL_MODULE=1
 python3 -m unittest discover -s tests
 ```

+In order to run the tests from IDE like PyCharm you may need to specify
+the W1THERMSENSOR_NO_KERNEL_MODULE variable in Run Configuration

 #### Deployment instructions ####
 On your raspberry-pi clone this project and run with